Hours (David Bowie album): Songs

-Album opener "Thursday's Child" establishes the introspective mood of the album, reflecting a theme of optimism.
+The album opener, "Thursday's Child", establishes the introspective mood of the album, reflecting a theme of optimism.
 Its title comes from Eartha Kitt's autobiography.
 Using an R&B style, the song follows a "born out of [his] time" character who sees hope for the future.
 "Something in the Air" contains numerous musical and lyrical references to Bowie's past work, from "All the Young Dudes" (1972) to "Seven Years in Tibet" (1997).
 It dissects the collapse of a relationship and was examined by Bowie as "probably the most tragic song on the album".

 "Survive" was reportedly Bowie's favourite song on the album.
 Musically, it is highly reminiscent of Hunky Dory while lyrically, it is, in Spitz's words, "haunted by regret".
 The female character is abstract; in O'Leary's words, "a place-filler used by a sad man to stand for his loss of potential."
 Pegg deems the longest track on the album, "If I'm Dreaming My Life", as a "turgid interlude" between "Survive" and "Seven".
 Similar to other tracks, the lyrics concern a relationship.
 Containing a "sprawling" musical structure, Spitz finds it "musically indecisive" but thematically fits the overall album.